-Students come together from across the city to attend the congregated SAGE program at one of the six schools (three elementary, three secondary).
+Students come together from across the city to attend the SAGE program at one of five schools (three elementary, two secondary).
 Students represent a wide variety of backgrounds and talents.
-What ties these students together is their intellectual talent, as well as their need to make connections with others that understand and accept them.
+What ties them together is their intellectual talent and need to make connections with others who understand and accept them.

-A combination of standardized test scores, teacher observation, characteristics of giftedness and student writing (secondary only) is used to help identify students who might benefit from SAGE programming.
-Admission at grades other than Grade 4 and Grade 8 is through an application process depending on availability in the program.
+A combination of teacher observation, assessment data, characteristics of giftedness and student work are used to help identify students who may benefit from SAGE programming.